 AMR and other nickel mining companies, have influence over manufacturers and suppliers of these items.
-In certain cases, there may be only limited suppliers for certain strategic spares, critical consumables or mining equipment who command superior bargaining power relative to AMR, or it could at times face limited supply or increased lead time in the delivery of such items.
+In certain cases, there may be only limited suppliers for certain strategic spares,

 If AMR experiences shortages, or increased lead times in delivery of strategic spares, critical consumables or mining equipment, its results of operations and financial condition could be adversely affected.